-This article explains how to use Riedel AVB Manager to synchronize one Tesira system to another, or a Tesira system to a 3rd party AVB device.
+This article explains how to use Riedel AVB Manager to slave (clock synchronize) one Tesira system to another, or a Tesira system to a 3rd party AVB device.

 Tesira AVB should work with other AVNU-certified AVB audio products.
 When in doubt, verify with the manufacturer that their devices support AVB connections with other manufacturer's AVB hardware.

 Tesira AVB devices that are part of the same Tesira system will automatically synchronize with each other as soon as the Tesira configuration file is loaded.

 Tesira AVB devices that share the same network but are part of different Tesira systems will not automatically synchronize with each other.
 Similarly, a Tesira AVB system will not automatically synchronize to a 3rd party AVB device on the same network.

 This lack of synchronization could result in glitches when sharing AVB audio between different Tesira systems, or when sharing AVB audio between a Tesira system and a 3rd party AVB device.

 A Tesira system can be synchronized to another AVB device using the clock signal embedded in a normal AVB stream.
 This means that to synchronize two or more devices, they must share audio over AVB.
 At minimum, one AVB stream must be transmitted by the device providing the master clock, and this AVB stream must be received by one device in each Tesira system that will synchronize to the master clock.

 Only one device in a Tesira system needs to receive the clock-carrying AVB stream because Tesira devices in the same system will synchronize with each other automatically.
 If one device in a Tesira system is manually configured to receive a master clock signal, the rest of the Tesira system will immediately synchronize to it.